The Impact of Resource Commitment, Product Route Efficiency on Supply Chain Performance and Profitability: An Empirical Case Analysis

 Resource commitment is defined as the willingness to provide needed materials and support to achieve the stated goals of the firm.
 There are two types of resource commitments: managerial and financial.
 The development of SCM relies upon a combination of intangible and tangible resource commitments.
 Intangible resource commitments are managerial and temporal in nature while tangible resource commitments are more financial .

 This research analyzes resource commitment from a facility perspective.
-Increasingly, logistics managers are recognizing the cost saving and waste reduction benefits of SCM, and in order to realize these benefits, technology must be implemented [18, 19].
+Increasingly, logistics managers are recognizing the cost saving and waste reduction benefits of SCM, and in order to realize these benefits, technology must be implemented [Materials Management and Distribution, Vol. 43, No. 5, pp. 63.">18, 19].
 With a well-rounded SCM system, it is possible to generate a cost savings by improved efficiency.
 Andel noted that, to get the most out of a supply channel, you need excellent information management systems.
 Reese added that SCM is a very information technology intensive business.
 These two researchers, Andel and Reese, showed how the commitment of resources to facilities, whether in terms of capital, equipment, or technology, was important for the operation of the organization.
 Resource commitment requires not only financial resources for facility purchases, but also an investment in training personnel on the new technology and information that will be used at all levels .

 Because of the uneven and unpredictable - but almost always critical - nature of SCM demands, research should examine the role of relationship commitment .
 These authors identified a very important point in organizational operations.
 A well-polished logistics system should not only work in ideal situations but also in those situations that are not easily predictable.2.2.
 Product Route Efficiency